• Published September 27, 2024

-Manager giving effective feedback to another employee and discussing the different types of feedback
+Manager discussing how to give feedback with another employee and discussing the different types of feedback

 Feedback is one of the most important elements of successful performance reviews because it engages the employee in the conversation and puts the spotlight on key issues.
 In fact, we believe giving effective feedback is the key to improving your talent development.